darktasevski/Frontend-Starter-Kit/README.md

 __Usage__: just type in terminal `gulp watch` .

 #### gulp styles
-This task starts CSS processing, which process your code through few postcss plugins one by one.
+This task starts CSS processing, which process your code through Sass first, then through a few postcss plugins one by one.
 Code is being transpiled to CSS supported syntax, vendor prefixes are added for some properties, and a bunch of other things that you can look up in plugins docs.
 This is how proccesing tree looks like:
 ```
+.sass.()
 .pipe(postcss([
 	require('postcss-partial-import')({prefix: '_', extension: '.css'}),
 		postcssurl(),